 The most important step (and really the only step) in creating great lemonade is making a simple syrup.
 Also referred to as “sugar syrup,” simple syrup is a liquified form of sugar commonly used to sweeten cocktails, iced tea, iced coffee, lemonade, and other cold drinks.
 Because it is a liquid sweetener, it’s much easier to blend into cold beverages than regular sugar.
-If you simply stirred sugar into cold water and lemon juice, the sugar would sink to the bottom.
-You would end up with the top half of your drink being pucker-producing tart and the bottom being over-the-top sweet.
+For example, if you simply stirred granulated sugar into cold water and lemon juice, the sugar would sink to the bottom.
+As a result, you would end up with the top half of your drink being pucker-producing tart and the bottom being over-the-top sweet.

 How do you make simple syrup?